-“I can have a strong connection with [the material], but sometimes you don’t know in the beginning,” he explains.
+“I can have a strong connection with [the material], but sometimes you don’t know in the beginning,” said Shore.
 “Like with Tolkien [“Lord of the Rings” author], I always knew it was a great book — I read the book back in the ’60s — it wasn’t until I delved into it and started inside the story that I started to connect to it.
 Sometimes you have to work your way into a story, and eventually there’s a breakthrough and the clouds kind of open and you are just moving forward in a free style, you are just expressing the ideas and they are flowing out of that pencil.”

 New Line Cinema